Primary Navigation Mobile

 • The light isn't that bright

 Because they’re such simple devices, it really depends on your personal preference.
 The analogue tyre pressure gauges that Draper offer are similar to those from the 1960s or 70s.
 So, if you’re an evangelist for analogue devices, they’ll be the ones for you.
-However, the accuracy of the digital dials will out-trump the analogues for many people.
+However, the accuracy of the digital dials will trump the analogues for many people.
 But some will require an air compressor in order to operate fully.

-The next big thing regarding tyre pressure gauges should be concerning your tyres themselves.
 Your vehicle’s handbook will always have the stated tyre pressures that should be on the front and rear wheels.
 Usually, the higher tyre pressures are accustomed to the drive wheels of your vehicle.
 Very rarely will a vehicle require the same pressures all-round.
 It’s also essential to keep an eye on your tread depths, but thankfully, tyre tread depth monitors are just the tool for that job.

-Thirdly, always remember to take a reading when the tyres are cold.
+Always remember to take a reading when the tyres are cold.
 After you’ve driven your vehicle, the tyres warm up and this expands the air inside the tyre.
 This inevitably, will give you an inaccurate reading when you go to stick the pressure gauge and your digital tyre inflator in.

 Sign up to the Parkers Newsletter to keep up to date with more of the latest reviews, news, and recommendations from the Parkers team.